Juwana-Zerman/azure-pipeline-project2/README.md

+![Python application](https://github.com/JZerman2018/azure-pipeline-project2/workflows/Python+application/badge.svg)

 # Azure-Pipeline-Project2

-![Python application](https://github.com/JZerman2018/azure-pipeline-project2/workflows/Python+application/badge.svg)

 By Juwana Zerman

 # Overview

-This is project 2 for the Devops Engineer for Microsoft Azure nanodegree with Udacity.
+This is project 2 for the Devops Engineer for Microsoft Azure nanodegree program with Udacity.
+This project demonstrates my ability to create a scaffolding that will perform continuous integration and delivery.
+Continuous Integration was tested using GitHub Actions to perform lint, test, and install cycles.
+The project was then integrated with Azure Pipelines to enable Continous Delivery to the Azure App Service.
+With any changes made to GitHub, GitHub Actions and Azure Pipelines will test and build the code.

 ## Project Plan